kamildomagalski/OddajRzeczy/README.md

 # OddajRzeczy
-> If you have some extra unnecesary things you, can help some people in need like single mothers or homeless just in a few clicks using this app.
+> If you have some unnecesary things you, can help some people in need like single mothers or homeless just in a few clicks using this app.

 ## Table of contents
 * [General info](#general-info)